pushyamithra11/React-Project-1/README.md

 <<<<<<< HEAD
-#This is my first React Project 1
+#This is my first React Project 1 in the GitHub
 =======

 # React + Vite